Density matrix renormalization group description of the island of inversion isotopes $^{28-33}$F: Results

 As mentioned previously, a halo was observed in the ground state of $^{29}$F \cite{bagchi20_2356}, which we predict to be a ${1/2}^+$ state with an occupation of about 1.97 in in the $\nu p_{3/2}$ shells, suggesting a deformed two-neutron halo structure.
 Experimentally, it should be possible to distinguish this state from the next two negative parity excited states ${1/2}^-$ and ${3/2}^-$ because they have occupations of about 0.67 and 0.55 in the $\nu p_{3/2}$ shells, respectively, and hence should appear as deformed one-neutron halo systems.
 Moreover, as mentioned before, the next excited state ${5/2}^+$ has a negligible $\nu p_{3/2}$ occupation and should not present any halo property.
 Finally, one bound excited state was reported in $^{29}$F \cite{doornenbal17_1850}, which we identified as the second ${1/2}^+$ state.
 This state presents a relatively small occupation of the $\nu p_{3/2}$ shells of about 0.07 and as a consequence should not appear as a halo system.

 The presence of a halo structure in the ground state of $^{29}$F was also investigated using a three-body approach in Ref.~\cite{singh20_2376}, later updated in Ref.~\cite{fortunado20_2370} using the new experimental results in Ref.~\cite{revel20_2372}, were different scenarios based on the positions of the relevant single-particle states were proposed to cover the lack of firm data in this region.
 Overall, these studies suggest a moderate halo formation, which is amplified when lowering the gap between the the $\nu 0d_{3/2}$ and $\nu 1p_{3/2}$ states.
+A subsequent study of the electric dipole response \cite{casal20_2393} found that the inversion of parity in $^{28}$F led to strong dineutron correlations in the $\nu 1p_{3/2}$ shell indicative of a two-neutron halo.
 It could be interesting to see if such approaches can obtain a ${1/2}^+$ ground state with a two-neutron halo, and a ${5/2}^+$ excited state without, by introducing some quadrupole deformation in the former and none in the later, based on the proton occupations for these two states.

 The next candidate for halo structures is the $^{31}$F isotope.
 The presence of a halo in the ground state was already suspected in shell model calculations \cite{utsuno01_1789}, but no definitive conclusion could be reached without continuum couplings.